Sketch by Henry Gustavson

 Prince Fielder belly-flopping onto the Fenway Park dirt, a beached fish some 20,000 leagues short of third base.

-Gregory Polanco, coming in for a fly-ball catch to keep a tie game alive, a stumble, a full-body collapse, a gremlin in the legs warping posture and balance into a tangled, hilarious jumble.
-A game-ending error.
+Gregory Polanco, coming in for a fly-ball catch to keep a tie game alive, a stumble, a full-body collapse, a gremlin in the legs warping him into a tangled, hilarious jumble.

-And tonight in Cleveland, with the game on the line and a ground ball to first base, the gods of the baseball snapshot returned, with the figures of batter and pitcher, runner and fielder flipped into their extremes, stretching muscles and play-by-play into a glitchy dance recital of freeze-frame glory.
+And tonight in Cleveland, with the game on the line and a ground ball to first base, the gods of the baseball snapshot returned, with the figures of batter and pitcher, runner and fielder flipped toward their extremes, stretching into a glitchy dance of freeze-frame glory.

 The paintings, the sculptures, the vision of Edgar Degas–revived and migrated from the museum floors of Paris, finding a home on the first-base line at Progressive Field.
 Cleveland, Ohio.
 Home of the baseball ballet.